-Today, a digital marketing agency has to address a number of challenges to make sure its clients are seen in the midst of all the information on the internet.
+Nowadays, a digital marketing agency has to meet a number of challenges to make sure its clients are seen in the midst of all the information on the internet.
 As soon as the word “digital” started to precede the word “marketing,” we began talking about multiple new channels for promoting brands, including on social media and in software products, primarily websites and mobile apps.
 In this article, we unveil secrets of choosing a right software development partner.

-What are the biggest challenges that digital agencies deal with?
+What are the biggest challenges that digital agencies face?

 3. Meeting close deadlines and staying within fixed budgets.

-How can a digital agency find a technical company to serve as a long-term outsourcing partner?
+How to find a company that will become a long-term outsourcing partner?

 1. Look for companies that provide client references and testimonials.

-You can learn a lot about a development company from client testimonials and reviews on the company’s website.
-On top of what the company shows on its side, it’s also advisable to check third-party resources that accumulate company descriptions and reviews.
+You can learn a lot about a web and mobile development company from client testimonials and reviews on the company’s website.
+On top of what the company shows on its site, it’s also advisable to check third-party resources that gather company descriptions and reviews.

 2. Look for companies that aren’t shy to show off their work on professional community networks.

-On top of going through reviews on a company’s website, check out a company’s profiles on Dribbble, Behance, and GitHub.
-Examining a freelancer’s GitHub and Dribbble profiles is a common way to pick a freelancer but it is often underestimated when it comes to choosing companies as partners.
+Besides going through reviews on a company’s website, check out a company’s profiles on Dribbble, Behance, and GitHub.
+Examining a freelancer’s GitHub and Dribbble profiles is a common way to pick a freelancer, but it’s often underestimated when it comes to choosing companies as business partners.

-Why does it matter if an outsourcing company has a well-established presence and ranks high on GitHub and Dribbble?
-An established presence and a high ranking on these sites means that:
+Why does it matter if an external team has a well-established presence and ranks high on GitHub and Dribbble?
+An established presence and a high ranking on these sites mean that:

 This company is willing to invest in open source projects.